Rigidity and compactness with constant mean curvature in warped product manifolds: Introduction

 The main results of this paper are the distributional version of the Alexandrov theorem in the Brendle class (Theorem \ref{thm main}) and a consequent compactness theorem for almost-CMC boundaries (Theorem \ref{thm compactness 1}).

 An interesting aspect of the method of proof of Theorem \ref{thm main} is that we avoid the use of ``smoothness intensive'' tools, like the Sch\"atzle {\it strong} maximum principle for integer varifolds \cite{schatzle}, which was central in \cite{delgadinomaggi}; or the Greene--Wu ``approximation by convolution'' theorem \cite{GW1,GW2}, which was crucially used in \cite{brendle}.
-We rather put emphasis on the {\it metric} notion of set of positive reach, and work with one-sided {\it viscous} mean-curvature/dimensions bounds (as formulated by White in \cite{whiteMC}; see also \cite{caffarellicordoba}); and, as a by-product of these efforts, throughout our analysis, we only need to use the {\it weak} maximum principle (meant as ``one-sided inclusion and contact imply mean curvature ordering'').
+Our method indeed employs the {\it metric} notion of set of positive reach in combination with one-sided {\it viscous} mean-curvature/dimensions bounds (as formulated by White in \cite{whiteMC}; see also \cite{caffarellicordoba}); and, as a by-product of these efforts, throughout our analysis, we only need to use the {\it weak} maximum principle (meant as ``one-sided inclusion and contact imply mean curvature ordering'').
+This synthetic approach was originally developed by the second author in \cite{Santilli2019heintze-karcher} to prove the Heintze-Karcher inequality for sets of finite perimeter in Euclidean space (see also \cite[Theorem 4.2]{Santilli24}), and later implemented in the anisotropic setting in \cite{deRosaKolaSantilli}.
 We take the success of this synthetic approach as a significant indication that {\it the Alexandrov theorem should hold in some metric version of the Brendle class}.